-2. Acceptable Use Policy (AUP) acceptance
+What must the Acceptable Use Policy (AUP) cover?

 The captive portal must display an Acceptable Use Policy that the guest must explicitly accept before connecting.
 Standard AUP elements: prohibition of illegal content access (the captive portal blocks these regardless), prohibition of VPN or proxy use, statement that guest activity may be logged, statement of liability for misuse, contact information for the hotel IT manager.
 AUP must be available in English and Arabic at minimum.